Kate Stoltz: Television

 Stoltz starred in Breaking Amish, a reality television show on the TLC network.
 She appeared in the first two seasons and participated in the first three seasons of the follow-up show Return to Amish, which premiered on June 1, 2014.

 Modeling

 Stoltz moved to New York City to pursue a career in modeling.
-She worked for Union Bay, Spiegal, Bella, and Gypsy Sisters.
+She worked for Union Bay, Spiegel, Bella, and Gypsy Sisters.
 She posed for Maxim magazine in July 2013.

 Kate Stoltz label

 She began her own fashion line in 2015, called the Kate Stoltz label.
 The label focuses on made to measure luxury women's wear.
-She won the 2014 Demiurge Award for her work as an emerging designer in New York City.

-Volunteerism

-Stoltz is a spokesperson for the nonprofit organization Developing Faces, a mission that visits Guatemala annually to assist Guatemalans with facial abnormalities.
-Stoltz also volunteers at Food Bank and MCC.